 Fees may be assessed for academic and program/lab materials and dues.
 Student fees are due within 30 days of the first day of school.
-Greene County Career Center accepts fee payments via credit card, cash or check through the Treasurer's Office and electronically through PayForIt.net, link available on the GCCC website.
+Greene County Career Center accepts fee payments via credit card, cash or check through the Treasurer's Office and electronically through PaySchoolsCentral.com The link is available on the GCCC website.
 Additionally, payments may be made in installments through the Treasurer's office.
 All check payments are to be made payable to "Greene County Career Center."